 GUAC KITCHEN RECIPES FOR WINTER 2017...

-Guac and Roll Kitchen Recipes are a limited edition collection of recipes available to buy in recipe card form.
-These recipes are the ones I've been asked for again and again at retreats, parties and supper clubs.
+These are the recipes I reach for when I'm hosting, having a night in or just want to cook something special for a mate.
+They're the ones I've been asked for again and again at retreats, parties and supper clubs.
 Instead of focusing on 'clean' or 'dirty' foods, these recipes are about classic vegan recipes you can fall back on again and again.
 They're approachable for all levels of cook, and designed to share with vegans and non-vegans alike.